Yejashi/obsidianNotes/Research/LLVM/Compiler Assisted Performance Analysis.md

 You can activate them through the `-Rpass` flag and they output in the compiler output as follows:
 ![[Pasted image 20241215112610.png]]

+For large programs, the output of `-Rpass` is too noisy and unstructured.